Megan Vorhees, Board Co-Chair

 National Organizer, Power Shift Network

-Sarin Glenn is a Power Shift Network National organizer.
+Saren Glenn is a Power Shift Network National organizer.
 Their work focuses on centering class and race consciousness in the youth environmental movement.
-Sarin has spent years studying leftist revolutions and political strategy on a desert commune in El Paso, Texas.
+Saren has spent years studying leftist revolutions and political strategy on a desert commune in El Paso, Texas.
 They bring a unique perspective and strong human-centered, anti-capitalist, abolitionist values to the Green Neighbor Challenge.
-Sarin enjoys reading Octavia Butler, hanging out with their cat Leo, and watching the sunset behind the mountains in the desert sky.
+Saren enjoys reading Octavia Butler, hanging out with their cat Leo, and watching the sunset behind the mountains in the desert sky.

 Neal I. Cuthbert